 The family uses organic methods in the vineyards combined with strict vineyard management and very low yields.
 In a good vintage, such as 2009, the family produces a whopping 800 cases of this wine, and if tasted blind, I would swear I was drinking really good Red Burgundy.

 German Pinot Noir that drinks like fine Red Burgundy!

-The wine is fermented in stainless steel using native yeasts and then is moved into a combination of new and old barrels and barriques for aging.
-I know many of you might be a bit “scared” of this wine, as you may have had bad luck with German reds in the past, but you have to trust me on this one.
-This is a world class wine from a top notch producer that was named “Top Spatburgunder in Germany” by Wine and Spirits magazine.
+The wine is fermented in stainless steel using native yeasts, and then is moved into a combination of new and old barrels and barriques for aging.
+I know many of you might be a bit “scared” of this wine, as you may have had bad luck with German Pinot Noirs in the past, but you have to trust me on this one.
+This is a world class wine from a top notch producer.
+In fact, it was named “Top Spatburgunder in Germany” by Wine and Spirits magazine.

 Vintage 2009 was a warm one throughout Europe and Pfalz is all ready one of the warmer growing regions in Germany.
-The resulting wine is not light and transparent like many of the German Pinots I’ve had in the past, but instead offers up a lovely ruby color along with aromas of dark cherry, plum, herb and earth notes.
+The resulting wine is not light and transparent like many of the German Pinots I’ve had in the past.
+Instead, it offers up a lovely ruby color along with aromas of dark cherry, plum, herb and earth notes.
 On the palate, it is silky and complex with flavors of ripe cherry/black cherry, plum, herb, truffle and spice.
 Try it with a simple herb roasted chicken and root vegetables or lay it down for another 3 to 5 years.